viktorzetterstrom/zetterstrom.dev/DEPLOYMENT.md

    do_token = "your-digitalocean-api-token"
    region   = "fra1"  # or your preferred region
    k8s_version = "1.33.1-do.5"  # check latest: doctl kubernetes options versions
+   domain   = "zetterstrom.dev"  # your domain (optional, defaults to zetterstrom.dev)
    ```

 4. Initialize and apply Terraform: